OpenBB-finance/OpenBB/website/content/platform/data_models/EtfHoldingsDate.md

 ---
-title: Get the holdings filing date for an individual ETF
+title: "Etf Holdings Date"
-description: OpenBB Platform Data Model
+description: "Use this function to get the holdings dates, if available"
 ---

 <!-- markdownlint-disable MD012 MD031 MD033 -->